2022 The State of Risk Oversight: An Overview of Enterprise Risk Management Practices - 13th Edition

 Listen to a brief podcast interview of one of the authors, Mark Beasley, who provides a high-level overview of the report (15 minutes).

-Our 12th annual report reveals that executives believe risk volumes and complexities are at their highest level in 12 years, increased by significant events tied to COVID-19, social unrest, recent elections, extremely low interest rates, and a host of other triggers.
+Our 13th annual report reveals that executives believe risk volumes and complexities remain high, giving ongoing concerns related to the war in Ukraine, rising inflation, the war for talent, lingering supply chain disruptions, ransomware threats, and a host of other triggers.
 Recent realities are revealing a need for real change in how organizations oversee the constantly evolving risk landscape.

-This 2021 State of Risk Oversight Report highlights over 40 different aspects of risk management practices that readers can use to benchmark their risk management processes along several dimensions.
-And, it includes Calls to Action and an Evaluation Template that executives can use to assess their organization’s risk readiness and to help pinpoint tactical next steps for strengthening risk management processes.
+This 2022 State of Risk Oversight Report highlights over 40 different aspects of risk management practices that readers can use to benchmark their risk management processes along several dimensions.
+Additionally, the report also offers a list of questions that executives and boards can use to assess their organization’s risk readiness and to help pinpoint tactical next steps for strengthening risk management processes.
 The questions cover nine areas including:

 - Drivers for Enhanced Risk Management